-Planning Your Study Abroad Experience with a Focus on Your Future
+Planning Educational Experience with a Focus on Your Future

 You know you want to study abroad—Literature at Oxford, Conflict Resolution in South Africa, or Environment and Development in Mexico.

-And you know you want an international career—international journalism, socially responsible import export, or environmental conservation.
+And you know you want an international career—international journalism, socially responsible import export, teaching, or environmental conservation.